CLASSES

 Course Attributes: Humanities Requirement

-PST 3115 - Philosophy of Science
+PHIL 3115 - Philosophy of Science

 Examination of the nature and processes of scientific inquiry, including the status of scientific knowledge, identification of pseudoscientific claims, and the role of values in generating and using scientific knowledge.